rpgarner/Trivia-game-/README.md

  ![trivial Game](https://media.istockphoto.com/photos/trivia-picture-id835649938?k=20&m=835649938&s=612x612&w=0&h=FQceQIrjNozRGuFPHUApCVG_NIKXSo6wslbz-b96LjM=)
 ## Overview

 Trivia game is a fun game of trivial questions.
-With multiple categories having 5 subjects each category, with a total of 25 questions.
-Each questions is associated with the amount of points a question is worth.
+With multiple categories having 5 subjects for each category, with a total of 25 questions.
+Each questions is associated with the amount of points it is worth.
 Answer the question correctly and be reward with the points.
 The more points a questions is worth the harder the question is.
 There is a total of $7,500 points possible, test your knowledge on these topics and see how high of score you can get.

 ## Getting Started